jwr1995/PubSep/README.md

 This repository provides training and evalution scripts for the DNN speech separation models described in various papers
  * "Deformable Temporal Convolutional Networks for Monaural Noisy Reverberant Speech Separation" - https://arxiv.org/pdf/2210.15305.pdf.
- * "On Time-Domain Conformer Models for Noisy Reverberant Speech Separation" - https://arxiv.org/pdf/2310.06125.pdf
+ * "On Time Domain Conformer Models for Monaural Speech Separation in Noisy Reverberant Acoustic Environments" - https://arxiv.org/pdf/2310.06125.pdf

 As baseline TCN schema is also provided along with tools for estimating computational efficiency.